Deep Learning GPU Benchmarks

 RTX A5000

-RTX 4090
+RTX 4090 / 5090

 RTX 6000 Ada / L40S

 On first look the L40S seems to be the server only passive cooled version of the RTX 6000 Ada, since the GPU processor specifications appear to be the same.
-But it has a detail disadvantage: about 10% lower memory bandwidth, affecting its possible performance in this benchmark.
+But it has a detail disadvantage: about 10% lower memory bandwidth, affecting its possible performance in this benchmarks.

 This article will be updated with new additions and corrections as soon as available.